 We conducted a multivariate Poisson Regression analysis to identify differences between the two groups with regard to ED visits as outcome variable.
 We included sex, race/ethnicity, and age as covariates.
 Age was included as a continuous variable.
+Goodness of fit was tested using the Pearson chisquare test.

-MQD implemented three strategies to incentivize Health Plans to focus on improving quality and maintaining costs for their Medicaid members 1) health plan capitation; 2) The Health Plan Pay for Performance Program (P4P program); and 3) the member auto-assignment program with a quality component.
+MQD implemented three strategies to incentivize health plans to focus on improving quality and maintaining costs for their Medicaid members (1) health plan capitation; (2) The Health Plan Pay for Performance Program (P4P program); and (3) the member auto-assignment program with a quality component.

-Health Plan capitation payments
+Health plan capitation payments

-Contracts between MQD and the Health Plans are based on a capitated arrangement.
-Health Plans are paid a PMPM rate based on patient eligibility characteristics.
-As Health Plans are paid a set dollar amount per member, Health Plans benefit from reducing costs incurred per member.
-As such, capitated payments incentivize Health Plans to lower volume of care and reduce high costs services.
-In theory, Health Plans may achieve this by investing in primary care and prevention to reduce future high-cost treatments for their members.
-The base PMPM payment does not include quality performance measures but does include efficiency adjustments focused on quality such as assumptions that Health Plans will proactively address and reduce polypharmacy.
+Contracts between MQD and the health plans are based on a capitated arrangement.
+Health plans are paid a PMPM rate based on patient eligibility characteristics.
+Since health plans are paid a set dollar amount per member, health plans benefit from reducing costs incurred per member.
+As such, capitated payments incentivize health plans to lower volume of care and reduce high costs services.
+In theory, health plans may achieve this by investing in primary care and prevention to reduce future high-cost treatments for their members.
+The base PMPM payment does not include quality performance measures but does include efficiency adjustments focused on quality such as assumptions that health plans will proactively address and reduce polypharmacy.

-Health Plan P4P program
+Health plan P4P program

-MQD has employed a P4P program for its Health Plans since 2015.
-A withhold arrangement is implemented by MQD whereby a percent of the Health Plans' capitation payment is withheld by MQD.
-Upon meeting performance targets on selected outcome measures, Health Plans are able to earn back a portion or all of their withheld payment.
+MQD has employed a P4P program for its health plans since 2015.
+A withhold arrangement is implemented by MQD whereby a percent of the health plans' capitation payment is withheld by MQD.
+Upon meeting performance targets on selected outcome measures, health plans are able to earn back a portion or all of their withheld payment.
+See box V.2.1 for 2023's performance measures.

-The amount that is withheld is based upon the distribution of members across major capitation groups (Family and Children, Expansion, ABD Dually Eligible, ABD - Medicaid Only) within each Health Plan.
-In 2020, \$20,477,801 was withheld and available for Health Plans to earn back based on their performance on specific quality measures.
+The amount that is withheld is based upon the distribution of members across major capitation groups (Family and Children, Expansion, ABD Dually Eligible, ABD - Medicaid Only) within each health plan.
+In 2020, \$20,477,801 was withheld and available for health plans to earn back based on their performance on specific quality measures.

 MQD worked with a national consultant to develop the P4P methodology.
-The methodology used to evaluate performance and calculate Health Plan earnings has evolved since 2015, but generally focused on meeting National Committee for Quality Assurance (NCQA) Quality Compass national Medicaid targets and rewarding Health Plans for closing gaps in performance even when targets have not been met.
+The methodology used to evaluate performance and calculate health plan earnings has evolved since 2015, but generally focused on meeting National Committee for Quality Assurance (NCQA) Quality Compass national Medicaid targets and rewarding health plans for closing gaps in performance even when targets have not been met.
 The most recent significant revision to methodology occurred in 2021.
-HEDIS measures used in the P4P program are announced to Health Plans prior to the beginning of the measurement year, and weights are assigned to measures varying by Health Plan, depending on the Health Plan's membership composition.
-As an example, measures may be weighted differently for a Health Plan with more children and young adults compared to one with a greater prevalence of ABD members.
+HEDIS measures used in the P4P program are announced to health plans prior to the beginning of the measurement year, and weights are assigned to measures varying by health plan, depending on the health plan's membership composition.
+As an example, measures may be weighted differently for a health plan with more children and young adults compared to one with a greater prevalence of ABD members.
 All HEDIS data used in P4P calculations are audited by MQD's External Quality Review Organization (EQRO).
-The calculation of the payout is based on the Health Plan's performance relative to NCQA Quality Compass benchmarks for the same measure.
+The calculation of the payout is based on the health plan's performance relative to NCQA Quality Compass benchmarks for the same measure.
 NCQA Medicaid Quality Compass benchmark are set nationally for HEDIS Measures.
 Levels are determined based on the Medicaid Population specifically.